Kaminario/echo-public-docs/installer-release/readme.md

    - Uses local paths if files exist at specified locations
    - Caches downloaded files in `SilkEchoInstallerArtifacts` directory
 4. **Connectivity Testing**: Validates PowerShell remoting to all target hosts
+   - **Fault-tolerant**: Failed hosts are logged but script continues with valid hosts
+   - Only terminates if no valid hosts remain
 5. **Authentication Setup**:
    - Logs into Silk Flex server and obtains access token
    - Validates SDP credentials